michelolvera/vs-ghostwriter-old/README.md

+# This repo is deprecated

+The new repo with the latest updates is: [https://github.com/michelolvera/vs-ghostwriter](https://github.com/michelolvera/vs-ghostwriter).

 # vs-ghostwriter

 Fork of [Ghostwriter](https://github.com/wereturtle/ghostwriter).
 A beautiful cross-platform markdown editor, however this fork is intended to be compiled into VS 2017 (MSVC) x64 for Windows only.